Platform: Windows

 Allow Object Lock (Immutability) for Storage Account

 If you need to comply with the regulations, maintenance or legal requirements, or anything else that requires an immutable backup dataset, enable this feature for an appropriate storage account.
-If you do not have any storage destinations with the allowed Object Lock (Immutability), you can create a new destination bucket in Management Console.

 To use the Object Lock (Immutability) feature, appropriate permission must be granted to the account used for backup storage connection.
 For example, for S3 destinations, GetBucketObjectLockConfiguration permission must be granted